Emergency Contraception: What to Expect

 The most common side effect of the pill forms is upset stomach.
 About 1 out of 5 women taking Ella, Plan B One-Step, and generics -- like My Way and Next Choice One Dose -- feel queasy.
 Some throw up.
 Higher doses of regular birth control pills, which some doctors also use for emergency contraception, are the most likely to upset your stomach.

 What can you do for nausea?
-Try eating smaller but more frequent meals.
-Sucking on sugar-free hard candy might help, too.
+Eat smaller but more frequent meals.
+It might help to suck on sugar-free hard candy, too.
 If your nausea or vomiting is severe, call your doctor.
 Taking medicine to calm your stomach for a day or two could help.

 If you throw up within a couple of hours of taking the pill, you should take another dose.
 You probably need to take anti-nausea medicine first.
 Check with your doctor.